Three pink tennis balls on a blue court

 ITF Rule 10: “The players shall change ends at the end of the first, third and every subsequent odd game of each set.
 The players shall also change ends at the end of each set unless the total number of games in that set is even, in which case the players change ends at the end of the first game of the next set.”

-What is no-ad scoring?
+What is no-ad scoring in tennis?

 Source: